 One name has been ruled the NBA rumor mill this month: Chris Paul.
 First, the Hornets’ All-Star guard was headed to the Lakers.
 Then he wasn’t.
 Then he was headed to the Clippers.
 Then he wasn’t.
 Then he was, as news broke late Wednesday that a trade had indeed gone through, and the future Hall of Famer would soon bring his silky-smooth skills to LA and start tossing alley-oops to Blake Griffin.
-Naturally, there’s no better time to check out the advice this Man of the Moment shared with Made Man on grooming, fitness, “Get used to this, Fish.
-Clips play Lakers three times this season.”
+Naturally, there’s no better time to check out the advice this Man of the Moment shared with Made Man on grooming, fitness, women and, of course, hoops.

 MM: What do you do when you’re tired to pick yourself up?